zextras/tech-doc/source/carbonio/migration/preliminaries.rst

 The four phases are shown in different colours in :numref:`fig-migration`.
 The figure also gives an overview of the various procedures, which are grouped in two groups: from a
-|zx|-compatible platform or from a third-party system.
+|zx| compatible platform or from a third-party system.

 .. note:: The figure does not show the preliminary phase: checking the requirements and limitations of the procedure, and exporting the backup.